gabefair/Family-Security-Review/README.md

 - [ ] Consider using keybase
 - [ ] Review Computers for installed software induced vulnerabilities and backdoors.
 Remember: "Freeware is killware"
 - [ ] Check https://haveibeenpwned.com/
 - [ ] Review your choice of mesh network apps, to make sure they still can be trusted.
-A mesh network chat app can continue to work after your government has disabled internet.
+A mesh network chat app can continue to work after your government has disabled internet

 ### Practices
 - [ ] Keep a list of all the apps/software/sites you and your family uses or has accounts with